Visitor Visa Requirements

 - provide any additional document requested by the officer to establish your admissibility, and

 - be in good health (complete a medical examination if required).

 Obtaining a visitor visa or Temporary Resident Permit is often easier said than done.
 Due to the fact that many people take advantage of these visas and overstay their authorized period of time in Canada, immigration officers scrutinize such applications.
 You will need to, above all else, prove that you have strong and sufficient ties to your home country to convince an officer that you will leave Canada after your visa expire.

-Beyond this, you will need to also demonstrate your intended temporary purpose in Canada.
-Do not forget that you are applying for a temporary document and an officer will wish to see the temporary nature of your stay in all aspects of your application.
+Beyond this, you will also need to demonstrate your intended temporary purpose in Canada.
+Do not forget that you are applying for a temporary document, and an officer will wish to see the temporary nature of your stay in all aspects of your application.

-Note, you and your family members may be required to appear in person to have your fingerprints and photograph (biometric information) taken at a biometric collection service point.
+Note you and your family members may be required to appear in person to have your fingerprints and photograph (biometric information) taken at a biometric collection service point.

 You must not have your biometric fingerprints and photo taken before you submit your visa application.
 You can have your biometrics collected:

 - after you submit your visa application and have received a biometric instruction letter which will direct you to a list of points of service you may choose from;

 - at the same time as you are submitting your visa application in person at a Visa Application Centre (VAC).